 - COLD PRESSED papers have been passed through cold rollers during manufacture, giving them a LIGHT- to MEDIUM-texture on the surface.
 Cold pressed papers are particularly popular with watercolour papers.

 I choose the paper’s surface texture based on the printmaking process I am going to print with.

 I like to work with a smooth surface paper for my linocut printmaking, especially given that I hand-print most of my work with a baren.
 It allows for easier uptake of the ink from my lino block, and generally a better printed image.

 I love to use lightly textured papers when intaglio printing.
-The printing process may flatten the paper texture where it has printed with the printing plate, but I love the texture surrounding the printed image.
+The printing process may flatten the paper texture where it has contacted and compressed with the printing plate, but I love the texture surrounding the printed image.

 For my monoprinting I lean towards smooth papers so I capture as much detail and colour within a print, but textured papers offer exciting possibilities.

 Paper texture is definitely a practical consideration when selecting a paper; but it is also very much a personal choice.